Naveen-7000/contact-management/README.md

 ## Clone the repo
 https://github.com/Naveen-7000/contact-management.git

-# Open terminal and run the below command to run the project
+# Open the terminal and run the below command to run the project

 ## Available Scripts